Beans

 Delinel – 45 days.
 Early French filet snap with excellent taste & holding quality.
 Highly productive 6-7” slender long pods hat can be picked at ¼” for filet.
 Multi disease resistant.
 Specialty market.

 Masai – 58 days.
-This French filet produces a crisp, juicy, 5” bean with good flavour.
-Very productive small beans on small compact plants which holds a long time.
-Great for containers.
+French filet which holds a long time.
+Pick every other day.
+5” long, juicy, crisp, good flavour.
+Very productive small beans on small compact plants.
+White seed.

 Mascotte – 52 days.
 Perfect compact patio bean for containers, as bred in France specifically to show off in Parisian window boxes!
 Everbearing plants produce loads of thin 5-6” beans set above the plant for easy picking.
 Good sweet taste & excellent for whole bean cooking.